thebird/Swipe/README.md

 - **auto** Integer - begin with auto slideshow (time in milliseconds between slides)

-- **circular** Boolean *(default:false)* - slides circularly: when you reach the end, slide to the first one as if it was after the last one (currently only works in browsers supporting transitions)

 - **continuous** Boolean *(default:true)* - create an infinite feel with no endpoints

 - **disableScroll** Boolean *(default:false)* - stop any touches on this container from scrolling the page